Doerys/Portfolio/2_Skills/MySkills.md

 You can check on this Animated short film “Les aventures de Patablou” to check my work on editing, animation and audio mixing:

+## Soft Skills

+### Communication

+I’m used to **working in a team** (most of my projects were created by a team of 4 persons or more), so I have a tendency to share information and communicate between team members.
+During my studies and game jams, I have learned to communicate effectively with **Designers, Programmers and Artists** in order to work in the same direction.

+I'm very comfortable **sharing my ideas and opinions on a project**, whether internally with my team members, or as part of a written or oral presentation.

+I have a very good command of **Word Processors** (Word, Google Docs...) to create clear, chaptered, illustrated documentation, using the right style settings and dynamic links.

+Finally, I've mastered **presentation tools** such as Google Slides, Powerpoints and Canva, so I can create slides that are legible, clear and attractive, and set up templates to simplify slide creation for an entire team.

+### Adaptation

+I’m a **fast learner**, and I can familiarize myself with a tool or work process in just a few iterations, even on software or subjects on which I have little experience.
+I can search the Internet, forums and engine documentation effectively, so I know **where and how to find the answer** to many problems.

+### Organisation

+My curiosity and need for understanding drive me to take an interest in the work of my team members, to gain a global vision and understanding of a project.

+I rarely work in isolation and **always collaborate with other members of my team**, especially when it comes to making decisions: it's important for me to **cross opinions** to make sure I'm making the right choices.

+I organize my work in a **very rational and pragmatic way**, and this tends to radiate around me within my team.
+I generally **adapt my planning and tasks collectively**, so that they are coherent, even beneficial, with those of others.